nico-von/anticodex.xyz/shards/Most English words ending in 'al' can be 'transformed' to Italian by simply adding an 'e' to the end.md

 ---
 uid: shard2508190052362640
-title: "Most English words ending in 'al' can be 'transformed' to Italian by simply adding an 'e' to the end"
+title: Most English words ending in 'al' can be 'transformed' to Italian by simply adding an 'e' to the end
 type: shard
 categories:
-  - english
-  - italian
+  - sourced
 dateCreated: 2025-08-19T00:52:36+08:00
-dateModified: 2025-08-21T13:53:12+08:00
+dateModified: 2025-09-03T15:14:11+08:00
 ---
 [[Most English words ending in 'al' are from Latin|Most English words ending in 'al']] can be 'transformed' to Italian by simply adding an 'e' to the end.